mark-keast/angular-2-dropdown/README.md

 ## Make sure component has the Shared module.

-Add to the Shared module to page requiring the accordian (eg AboutComponent)
+Add to the Shared module to page requiring the dropdown (eg AboutComponent)
 ```html
 import { NgModule } from '@angular/core';
 import { CommonModule } from '@angular/common';